Arnaud875/hbnb-uml/task-2/User Registration.md

-# User Registration UML sequence diagram
+# Review Submission UML sequence diagram
-What happens when a user signs up for a new account?
+What happens when a user submits a review for a place?

 ```mermaid
 sequenceDiagram